civilwargeeky/CEA_Wrap/README.md

 - `CEA_THERMO_LIB`: If set, overrides the path to the thermo.lib file used by the CEA executable
 - `CEA_TRANS_LIB`: If set, overrides the path to the trans.lib file used by the CEA executable
 - `CEA_THERMO_INP`: If set, overrides the path to the thermo_spg.inp file used by the ThermoInterface in CEA_Wrap
-- `CEA_COPY_THERMO_TO_TEMP`: If set to some Truthy value, when a CEA object is instantiated (such as when you import CEA_Wrap), the thermo.lib and trans.lib from assets are copied to a temporary directory (by default).
+- `CEA_COPY_THERMO_TO_TEMP`: If set to some Falsy value, CEA will use a global thermo.lib and trans.lib instead of copying it to a temp directory for each thread/process (the default).
+Typically, when a CEA object is instantiated (such as when you import CEA_Wrap), the thermo.lib and trans.lib from assets are copied to a temporary directory.
 This enables multiprocessing because CEA holds a lock on the thermo.lib and trans.lib files while it is running, and will crash the program if two instances of CEA attempt to access the thermo.lib files at the same time.
-DEFAULT: True
-- `CEA_USE_LEGACY`: Uses a modified CEA interface that uses legacy logic for interacting with the original FCEA2 executable
+- `CEA_USE_LEGACY`: Uses a modified CEA interface that uses legacy logic for interacting with the original FCEA2 executable instead of the potentially-faster DanCEA2

-### Making A Portable Installation
+## Making A Portable Installation

 To download the package to be used as a portable installation, simply clone/download this repository.

-#### Installing/Using the portable installation
+### Installing/Using the portable installation

 In whatever environment you are using, you can navigate to the folder containing `setup.py`, then call `pip install -e .`